jbalke/vega-assignment/README.md

 npm run test:a11y
 ```

+E2E tests use the Page Object Model (POM) pattern for maintainability.
+Page objects are located in `e2e/pages/` and include:

+- `LoginPage.ts` - Login page interactions
+- `DashboardPage.ts` - Dashboard page interactions

+Tests cover:

+- Login flow and authentication
+- Dashboard functionality
+- Accessibility (WCAG 2.1 AA compliance)
+- Mobile responsive design (iPhone SE viewport)

 ### 🧠 Architecture Notes

+- `src/services/mockApi.ts` makes real `fetch` calls to `/api/*` endpoints that are intercepted by MSW in development.
-- `src/services/mockApi.ts` exposes `/assets`, `/portfolios`, and `/prices` equivalents backed by deterministic mock data in `src/data/mockData.ts`.
+- `src/mocks/handlers.ts` defines MSW request handlers for `/api/assets`, `/api/portfolios`, and `/api/prices` using mock data from `src/data/mockData.ts`.
+- `src/mocks/browser.ts` configures and starts the MSW browser worker (only in development mode).
-- `AuthProvider` stores a session token in `localStorage` for the demo login flow.
+- `AuthProvider` stores user session in `localStorage` for the demo login flow.
 - `usePortfolioOverview` composes assets, positions, and prices via TanStack Query and feeds both the donut and positions table.
 - `usePriceHistory` hydrates the historical chart with time-range aware price slices; selections in the donut chart automatically refilter both the table and historical chart.
-- MSW intercepts all API requests in development mode.
+- MSW intercepts all API requests in development mode with a configurable delay.
-- Tailwind theme uses CSS `@theme` directive for white-label customization.
+- Tailwind theme uses CSS `@theme` directive in `src/index.css` for white-label customization.
+- React Icons (`react-icons`) is used for UI icons (e.g., password visibility toggle).

 ### ✅ Testing & Quality